Tag: Lebanese

 But the one bright side of being closer to my colleagues is that I get to catch up over lunch with kind souls I’ve worked with for a few years.

-Wandering the streets of Paddington in the cold (FYI spring, you may now attend the UK), we decided upon Paramount, a popular Lebanese restaurant.
+Wandering the streets of Paddington in the cold (FYI spring, you may now attend the UK), we decided upon Paramount Middle Eastern Kitchen, a popular Lebanese restaurant.

 I tried not to be so predictable in ordering the chicken shawarma but after speaking to the waiter, I ordered the chicken shawarma.
 That and the apple, mint and ginger juice came to around £17…I forgot the exact price.
 Liz Truss is coming back anyway so we’ll have more inflation soon.